 Lynne V. Gauthier, PhD, is an Assistant Professor in the Department of Physical Medicine and Rehabilitation at Ohio State University and director of the Neurorecovery and Brain Imaging Laboratory.
-She earned a B.A. in Neuroscience from Brandeis University, received her Ph.D. in Medical (Clinical) Psychology at the University of Alabama at Birmingham, and completed her clinical internship at Brown University.
 She has served as a peer reviewer for the American Heart Association, Patient Centered Outcomes Research Institute, and UK Multiple Sclerosis Society.
-Dr. Gauthier also co-chairs the Neuroplasticity working group for the American Congress of Rehabilitation Medicine and is a member of the Stroke Interdisciplinary working group.
-Her laboratory has secured 7 years of continuous funding from competitive institutes, including the Patient Centered Outcomes Research Institute and the American Heart Association.
 Her research focuses on increasing access to treatments for motor disability for underserved populations through the use of technology.
 Her lab also studies how different motor treatments change the brain.
 Dr. Gauthier is also a practicing clinical psychologist specializing in rehabilitation.

 Joe Guada, a professor of Social Work at Ohio State University, practiced as a social worker for approximately 16 years in a variety of mental health settings.
-This experience informed his decision to go into academia, where his research interests include families with a loved one with schizophrenia and integrating mental health care in primary care settings for underserved populations.
+He decided to enter academia, where his research interests include families with a loved one with schizophrenia and integrating mental health care in primary care settings for underserved populations.
 He is currently starting a research project on health outcomes associated with a sense of meaning and purpose in life.
 His research has appeared in several journals that focus on mental health care in community settings, and he has presented his findings at both national and international conferences.